Can't find the answer to your question? Contact us!

 Please read our adoption process.

 We are open 7 days a week, except major holidays, by appointment only.
-For tours, adoptions or spay/neuter appointments, call (559) 638-0490.
+For adoptions, spay/neuter appointments or tours, call (559) 638-8696 (Option 1).
 (For all other matters, please see our contact page.)
 For adoptions, you must submit an online application and receive approval before making your appointment.
 If you plan to stay overnight in the area, several local hotels offer special rates for our visitors.

 You may also visit our off-site adoption center at Petco, 4144 N. Blackstone Ave at Ashlan in Fresno.
 Call (559) 222-0228 for more information.

-Lynea Lattanzia began taking in cats in 1992 (26 years ago).
+Lynea Lattanzio began taking in cats in 1992 (32 years ago).

 We have a 12 acre cat-proof fenced property.